 Not only does Kichler produce some of the highest quality ceiling fans on the market, but they love breaking the mold.
 Above, you see the popular Terna fan.
 Don’t be deceived by its size – this little 15” fan can still deliver a good breeze.
 Do you have a laundry room that gets unbearably hot?
 Or a small corner without room for huge fan blades?
 Look no further.
 The Kichler Terna was designed with small spaces in mind.

 The only thing worse than unbearable summer heat inside is not being able to escape by stepping outside.
 There’s little that’s more refreshing than a cool breeze on a lovely summer day, and the Hatteras Bay is there to make it for you.
-This beautiful, outdoor ceiling fan is perfect for a damp location, like a porch, patio, or bathroom.
+This beautiful, outdoor ceiling fan is perfect for a damp location, like a porch,

 Halloween Ceiling Fans

 Halloween is one of our favorite holidays, and we enjoy sharing it with all of our... fans.
 This Halloween, come visit our online store for all your ceiling fan needs and ideas!

 YouTube channel: https://www.youtube.com/channel/UC36RqICDEdCOiO8tKfOaHSg

 No one who has seen the sleek lines of the Artemis can ever again say that ceiling fans are boring.
 With finishes ranging from liquid nickel to translucent to distressed koa wood (shown above), this ceiling fan is as stylish as you are.

 The unique Flying Vanes of the Artemis curve around the body of the ceiling fan.
 When in motion, the seamless movement is mesmerizing.

 Take a look at this one-of-a-kind design statement: the Minka Aire Artemis.

 Also, if you think three blades are cool, check out the even more unique Artemis with 5 blades.